Reservexyz/RSRV/README-Reserve-HLP-Vaults (1).md

 By keeping principal exposure entirely HLP-native and reprogramming yield flows, Reserve vaults turn passive yield into **productive, directional capital**: funding growth, safety, innovation, and shared infrastructure.

 > **Yield doesn’t just compound — it coordinates.**

----

-### 🔗 **Check out our GitHub**

-Our repository is live — any feedback or contribution is welcome.
-Propose new vault logic, design yield routes, or help shape the next layer of the Hyperliquid ecosystem.